stephen2m/payment_wallet_api/README.md

 docker-compose up
 ```

-Create a superuser to enable you to get an auth token for any of the restricted endpoints:
+Create a superuser to enable you to perform any admin-level operations:

 ```bash
 docker-compose run --rm api python manage.py createsuperuser